-(Access the above Tokyo Stock Exchange website and enter "COLOPL" in the "Issue name (company name)" or "3668" in the "Code" field and perform a search.
+"3668" in the "Code" field and perform a search.
 Select "Basic information" and then "Documents for public inspection/PR information" and check from the "Notice of General Shareholders Meeting /Informational Materials for a General Shareholders Meeting" area located in "Filed information available for public inspection.")

 For information on the necessary environment and procedures for attending the meeting and similar details, please refer to "Instructions for Virtual-Only Shareholders Meetings" on pages 4-6.
-If you are unable to attend the meeting, or if you are able to attend but are concerned about the possibility of a network failure or similar problem, you may exercise your voting rights ahead of time in writing or via the internet, etc. If you wish to exercise your voting rights ahead of time in writing or via the internet, etc., please examine the Reference Documents for the General Meeting of Shareholders and review the sections "Exercise of Voting Rights" on pages 7-8, and then exercise your voting rights no later than Thursday, December 21, 2023, at 7:00 p.m.
+If you are unable to attend the meeting, or if you are able to attend but are concerned about the possibility of a network failure or similar problem, you may exercise your voting rights ahead of time in writing or via the internet, etc. If you wish to exercise your voting rights ahead of time in writing or via the internet, etc., please examine the Reference Documents for the General Meeting of Shareholders and review the sections "Exercise of Voting Rights" on pages 7-8, and then exercise your voting rights no later than Thursday, December 19, 2024, at 7:00 p.m.